paritesh/DSND-Disaster-Response-Pipelines/Disaster Response Project/README.md

-A project that uses data engineering skills to analyze disaster data to build a model for an API that classifies disaster messages.
+A project that uses data engineering skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 The project is a part of Udacity's Data Scientist nanodegree.

 Project Components and Stages
 There are three components for this project in two stages.